 This film was inspired by the real-life experience of Ben Younger, who had gone to a meeting with a friend at an actual boiler room.
 The friend, who drove a a new sports car and claimed "...you work here for a year, make your million bucks, go to the Bahamas..." suggested that Younger work there.
 The firm (which was busted a few years later) offered Younger a job, which he declined - choosing instead to write about it.

 The DVD release includes an alternate ending that implies a workplace massacre by one of the cheated clients.

 - Affably Evil: Michael, who's quite affable while running a criminal brokerage firm.

-- Artistic License - Law: At the end of the film, Seth browbeats Chris into signing a sell order for Harry Reynard so Reynard can make his money back.
-One BIG problem: all stock transactions have an SEC-mandated "settling" period of several days before the transaction becomes official.
-Since Seth knows the FBI is arriving within the hour and the FBI's first act upon arriving will be to freeze all transactions, the sell order would never go through in real life.
+- Artistic License Law: At the end of the film, Seth browbeats Chris into signing a sell order for a client so he can make his money back.
+But there's one BIG problem: all securities transactions have a SEC-mandated three-day "settling" period before they become official.
+Since Seth knows the FBI is arriving within the hour and their first act upon arriving will be to freeze all transactions, the sell ticket would never go through in real life.
 It would be a completely meaningless gesture.

 - Awkward Father-Son Bonding Activity: Inverted.
 Seth attempts to have coffee with Marty, but it's Marty (the father) who quickly gets annoyed and leaves.

 - At the end, Seth manages to get out from under criminal prosecution by cooperating with the Feds, but the movie ends just as FBI agents storm J.T.
 Marlin minutes after Seth walks out, leaving it ambiguous exactly what happened to Chris and the rest of the company, or if any of them got away.